Looking for the best sexual harassment prevention training programs? Keep on reading then.

 If your organization or company needs to conduct training depends on the staff number as well as the state.
 Some states require all businesses and organizations with over five employees to do the training.
-In other states, it can be above 15 employees.
+In other states, they require above 15 employees.

-While training can be done both online and in-person, there isn't a requirement for an instructor.
+While you can train both online and in-person, there isn't a requirement for an instructor.
 What is crucial is that staff takes active participation in the course.
 Fortunately, most courses have engaging exams and questions to ensure that the staff masters the course.